All Episodes

 Go back to work.

-Get back to work.
+Yeah, get back to work.

 I like that a lot.

-Uh, Governor, appreciate your time.
+Governor, appreciate your time.

 Thank you.

-Uh months now have passed since the Hamas brutal terror attack against Israel.
+Months now have passed since the Hamas brutal terror attack against Israel.

 It's sad.

-And thankfully there are groups like the International Fellowship for Christians and Jews.
+And thankfully, there are groups like the International Fellowship for Christians and Jews.

 They're right there on the ground.

-They are in the middle of it and have been in the middle of it every single day, distributing critical essentials like food, medicine, emergency supplies for hundreds of thousands of of suffering Israelis.
+They are in the middle of it and have been in the middle of it every single day, distributing critical essentials like food, medicine, emergency supplies for hundreds of thousands of suffering Israelis.

-Uh, that's why we're proud to partner with them, the IFCJ.
+That's why we're proud to partner with them, the IFCJ.

 Every donation is urgently needed.